codecov/codecov-action/README.md

 ## Arguments

 Codecov's Action currently supports four inputs from the user: `token`, `file`, `flags`, and `name`.
-These inputs, along with their description and usage context are listed in the table below:
+These inputs, along with their descriptions and usage contexts, are listed in the table below:

 | Input  | Description | Usage |
 | :---:     |     :---:   |    :---:   |